Luxury camping in China

 There are two types of “Glamping” in China.

-Type 1.: Everything is already there and you don’t need to bring anything.
-Almost like going to a hotel.
+Type 1: Everything is already there and you don’t need to bring anything.
+It is almost like staying at a hotel.

-Type 2.: Driving to a free space and creating a new home from zero.
+Type 2: Driving to a free space and "building" a new home.

 Check out these two locations as an example to gain an impression:

-The unique selling point here, compared to a hotel, is that it is not about just sleeping and eating, customers should have the feeling of “playing”.
+The unique selling point here, compared to a hotel, is that it is not about just sleeping and eating.
+Instead customers should have the feeling of “playing”.

-Thus, the facilities around the tents and campers are crucial and lead to repurchase.
-There should be entertainment areas and a petting zoo for children, watersports as well as car racing zones for adults, western-style restaurants as well as a BBQ area with organic food for the whole family, a bonfire and singers in the evening, a place to have nice starry skies photoshootings at night.
+Thus, the facilities around the tents and campers are crucial and lead to repurchases.
+There should be entertainment areas and a petting zoo for children, watersports as well as car racing zones for adults, Western-style restaurants as well as a BBQ area with organic food for the whole family, a bonfire and singers in the evening, a place to have nice starry sky photoshootings at night.